aplteam/Cider/docs/Cider-User-Guide.md

 ###### source

-Defaults to `APLSource`: a sub folder that hosts the code.
+Defaults to `APLSource`: a subfolder that hosts the code.
 That's where the code lives, relative to the project folder.

-This might be empty, for example when the project is bascially just a script (class or namespace).
+This might be empty, for example when the project is just a script (class or namespace).

 ###### tatinFolder

 Defaults to "packages".

-Defines the folder(s) with installed Tatin packages required by the project as well as resulting package or application.
+Defines the folder(s) with installed Tatin packages required by the project as well as the resulting package or application.
 Must be relative to the folder where the project lives.

 Accepts also something like this: